Mean-field games of speedy information access with observation costs: Mean-field games with control of information speed

 \begin{thm} Under the assumptions of the MCDM in \Cref{defn:mcdm}, \Cref{ass_compacct}, and \Cref{assumption_lipschitz_p_r}(a), there exists a mean-field Nash equilibrium for the mean-field game under the MCDM, in the sense of \Cref{defn:mfne} (or \Cref{defn:mfne_mcdm}). \end{thm}

 \begin{proof} By \Cref{prop:lip_cont}, the augmented transition kernel $p_y$ is weakly continuous.
-Together with the aforementioned assumptions, we can apply \cite[Theorem 3.1]{saldi2019approximate}, which derives the existence of MFNE through an application of the Kakutani fixed point theorem to suitable correspondences. \end{proof}
+Together with the aforementioned assumptions, we can apply \cite[Theorem 3.1]{saldi2019approximate}, which derives the existence of MFNE via an application of the Kakutani fixed point theorem. \end{proof}

+\begin{rem} When computing the best-response for a representative player, the measure flow $\bm{\nu}$ is considered as fixed.
+Any best-response policy is therefore Markovian in $\mathcal{Y}$: the extended augmentation to $\tilde{\mathcal{Y}}$ is only required for the measure flow map. \end{rem}